How to start a landscaping business

 Take a look at your competition by doing a Google search to see who’s already doing landscaping or yard maintenance in your area.
 What services are they offering?
 What are their pricing structures?
 And—most importantly—how could you design your business to fill a gap in the local marketplace?

-For example, if you’ve got a lot of landscape design experience, but there’s a shortage of mowing services in your area, you might give your business a headstart on cash flow by selling your yard maintenance services first and then branching out into design as your reputation grows.
+For example, suppose you’ve got a lot of landscape design experience, but there’s a shortage of mowing services in your area.
+In that case, you might give your business a head start on cash flow by selling your yard maintenance services first, then branching out into design as your reputation grows.

 3. Your target customers